How to Make Extra Money in Canada (55 Realistic Ways!)

 31. Publish a Book

 You don’t need to submit a book proposal anymore and wait years to get published.
-Anyone can write a book and get it published in places like Amazon with minimal costs.
-All you need is to have an idea (ideally one that people are interested in), a great book cover, an editor, some time, and you can publish a book in as little as month.
+Anyone can write a book and self-publish in places like Amazon with minimal costs.
+All you need is to have an idea (ideally one that people are interested in), a great book cover, an editor, some time, and you can publish a book in as little as a month.
 The cool thing is, once your book is published, you don’t have to do much else to earn money.
-Some authors have even turned their writing in to a business by publishing multiple books
+Some authors have even turned their writing side hustles into full-time businesses by publishing multiple books.

 Those who are bakers or have excess vegetables may want to consider selling their wares at the local farmer’s market.
 Many people love to shop local, and if you have lots of fresh veggies to sell, people will come out and support you.
 If you sell baked goods and they’re really delicious, customers could come back for more every week.